willowell/willowell/README.md

   **Hello!
 My name is William Howell, and I am currently living in Toronto, Ontario, Canada** 🇨🇦 I'm a junior web developer with over 6 years experience in programming between my studies in university and programming as a hobby.
 I have a wonderful husband, an adorable dog, and a silly cat!

+  I prefer calling myself an Experience Designer because I'm all about both user experience and developer experience!
+When I design and develop a project, I consider *everyone* who will use the project - from myself as a developer, other staff and developers who may come along and use it or maintain it, and to end users.
+Accessibility is a core principle for me and encompasses far more than just WCAG compliance!

   At the end of 2019, I decided to make this my livelihood, get into web development, and take on larger, more serious projects.
 I'm currently volunteering with [Furnal Equinox](https://furnalequinox.com/) as their webmaster.
 I was also responsible for the development of the website for Furnal Equinox 2021: Pixel Purrfect, which was Furnal Equinox's first-ever all-virtual event!

 [Here's my CV if you'd like to look!](./CV.md)